 Rolex makes many different kinds of watches and can be loosely classified as versatile luxury tool watches.
 Their watches fall into many categories but generally, you can divide them into Sports watches and classic models but also have some models other types of adventurers as well as scientists.

-Aviation watches: These are geared toward pilots, aviators, frequent flyers and other aeronauts.
+Aviation watches: These are geared toward pilots, aviators, frequent flyers, and other aeronauts.

-Motorsports watches: These watches are made for competitive racing professionals such as racecar drivers etc.
+Motorsports watches; These watches are made for competitive racing professionals such as racecar drivers etc.

 Diving watches: Such as diving professionals, diving instructors, competitive swimmers, and those who engage in other subaquatic activities.

-Classic watches: many collections with classic watches such as a watch for a black tie affair or formal attire.
+Classic watches: many collections with classic watches such as a watch for a black-tie affair or formal attire.

 10. How Are Rolex Watches?

 They are not cheap, that's for sure.
 So, are Rolex watches worth it?
-They are sturdy and durable watches which have excellent accuracy regardless of what model you chose.
+They are sturdy and durable watches that have excellent accuracy regardless of what model you chose.
 They are instantly recognizable by pretty much everybody.
 They have many, many styles from which to choose.

 Below are the most current collections of Rolex watches.
 Click on any of the images below to browse through them.